emsky/epldtdotcom/README.md

 # ePLDT Front-End Development Guidelines

+## Table of Contents
+1. Introduction
+2. General
+3. HTML5 and Markup
+4. Accessibility
+5. Performance
+6.

 ## Introduction

 This document contains standards and guidelines for websites and applications built for and by the Applications Development Team of ePLDT, and any project-based personnel.
 It’s purpose is for code consistency, scalability and establishing our branded best practices.
 By maintaining consistency in coding styles and conventions, we can produce better applications, reduce code maintenance and reduce risk of breakage.